BSc (Hons) Computing

 This practical computing course focuses on software development for mobile, desktop and web.
 You'll explore systems architecture, programming design, platform technologies, software engineering and more.
 You’ll learn to construct effective, robust, and maintainable software solutions.

 Speakers from the computing industry regularly give guest lectures.
 Presentations and lectures from industry professionals take place throughout, but especially in third and fourth years.
+This means you'll get plenty of real-world contact to help learn how to put your expertise into practice.

 Graduate with confidence and skills